pearlchen/nfc-starter-apps/README.md

 ## How to get started with development

-* In most cases, use the **File > Import > Archive File** option in Eclipse to import individual app projects archives (zip files) into a new or existing workspace.
+* Unzip each individual project archive.
+In Eclipse, use the **File > Import > Existing Projects into Workspace ** option in Eclipse to import individual app projects into current Eclipse workspace.

 SimpleNFCInventory.zip: Shows off basic reading and writing of NFC tags using NDEF formatting.
+Works on Gingerbread devices and up.

 P2PNFCInventory.zip: Builds off of Simple NFC Inventory by adding peer-to-peer support.
-Use this for pre-ICS devices, otherwise use BeamNFCInventory.zip.
+Use this for pre-ICS devices (e.g. Gingerbread), otherwise use BeamNFCInventory.zip.

 BeamNFCInventory.zip: Builds off of Simple NFC Inventory by adding peer-to-peer support using the new ICS (Android 4.0) Beam APIs.